Chiggy-Playz/mimir/README.md

 Mimir is an open-source third-party mobile application designed to provide a seamless connection to the Audiobookshelf server.
 It offers a user-friendly interface, extensive customization options, and convenient access to a wide range of audiobooks, books, and podcasts available on the Audiobookshelf platform.
 ## Features

 - **Easy Connection to Audiobookshelf**: Mimir serves as a client-side application, connecting directly to the Audiobookshelf server.
-It simplifies the process of accessing the Audiobookshelf library, making it effortless to discover and enjoy a vast collection of audiobooks, books, and podcasts.
+It simplifies the process of accessing the Audiobookshelf library.

 - **User-Friendly Interface**: Mimir boasts an intuitive and user-friendly interface, ensuring a seamless browsing and listening experience.
 The app's design focuses on simplicity and ease of use, allowing you to navigate through your favorite content effortlessly.